Premium Number 8

 Type 1 (1929 to 1935)

-There were two distinct changes what can be found while the type 1 planes were in production.
-Sometime in the early 30’s, the frog had a slight redesigned on the front to increase the thickness of the metal around the lever cap screw.
+There were two distinct changes what can be found while the No. 8 type 1 planes were in production.
+Sometime in the early 30’s, the frog had a slight redesigned on the face to increase the thickness of the metal around the lever cap screw.
 One possible reason for this change would be to eliminate stress cracks in the thin wall.
-If this was the reason for the change, then why wasn’t this same change added to the No. 7 frog which has a thinner screw wall than did the No. 8?
+This production change to increase the metal around the lever cap screw hole is only seen on the 1-3/4” and 2” frogs.

 The patent for the hinged lever cap was approved on September 8, 1931.
-You will find type 1 lever caps with the patent number stamped on the face above the Millers Falls name.
-It is not clear when the press was added to the assemble line, but I have seen more caps without the patent than with it.
+After the approval, the company set up a stamping press to apply the patent number to the lever cap face.
+You will find later type 1 lever caps with the patent number stamped above the Millers Falls name and early caps without the patent number applied.

 Type 2 (1936 to 1941)